mvonderlieth/GettingAndCleaningDataProject/README.md

 Using X_tidy it creates a new table, X_tidy_activity_subject, combined with the subject and activity labels for each row.

-X_tidy_activity_subject is then arranged and grouped by subject and activity to be summarised on each columns mean.
+X_tidy_activity_subject is then arranged and grouped by subject and activity to be summarised on each columns mean into X_tidy_mean which is then written to the output text file 'X_tidy_mean.txt'.

 ## Code book